Hierarchical Path-planning from Speech Instructions with Spatial Concept-based Topometric Semantic Mapping: Proposed Method: SpCoTMHP

-The probabilistic distribution, representing trajectory $\tau=\{ u_{1:T}, x_{1:T} \}$ when a speech instruction $y_{e}$ is given, is maximized to estimate an action sequence $u_{1:T}$ (and the path $x_{1:T}$ on the map) as follows:
+The probabilistic distribution, which represents trajectory $\tau=\{ u_{1:T}, x_{1:T} \}$ when a speech instruction $y_{e}$ is given, is maximized to estimate an action sequence $u_{1:T}$ (and the path $x_{1:T}$ on the map) as follows:

-The planning horizon at metric level $T$ is the final time of the entire task when one time-step traverses one grid block on the metric map.
-The planning horizon at topological level $E$ is the number of event steps in the task of navigating by speech instruction.
-As shown in Eq. (\ref{eq:seisei16})–(\ref{eq:seisei18}), each event step $e$ corresponds to time series ${t_{e}:t'_{e}}$. $D_{e}$ is the metric-level planning horizon in step $e$, which corresponds to the duration of the HSMM.
+The planning horizon at metric level $T$ is the final time of the entire task when a one-time step traverses one grid block on the metric map.
+The planning horizon at the topological level $E$ is the number of event steps used to navigate by speech instruction.
+As shown in Eqs. (\ref{eq:ot}) and (\ref{eq:dt}), each event step $e$ corresponds to time series ${t_{e}:t'_{e}}$.
+The metric-level planning horizon in Step $e$ corresponds to the duration $D_{e}$ of the HSMM.
 In the metric-level planning horizon, the event-driven variable is always $o^{\ast}_{1:T} = \{ o_{t}=1 \}_{t=1}^{T} $ by the CaI.
 Speech instruction $y_{e}$ is assumed to be the same as that from $e=1$ to $E$.
-This means that $o_{t}$ and $y_{e}$ are multiple optimalities in terms of CaI~\cite{kinose2020integration}.
+This indicates that $o_{t}$ and $y_{e}$ are multiple optimalities in terms of CaI~\citep{kinose2020integration}.
+From the above, Eq.~(\ref{eq:spconavi-HP}) is as follows: